jonatanvicente/docker-k8s-training/labs/lab_3.md

 	- **How many replicas are there in each one?**
 4. **Using DNSs**.
 Apply ns-and-dns.yml
 	- Create an ephemeral pod using `kubectl run --rm -ti podtest3 --image=nginx:alpine -- sh`
-	- Try to reach another service using curl (`curl backend-k8s-hands-on`).
-What happens?
+	- Try to reach another service using curl (`curl backend-k8s-hands-on`). **What happens?**
-	- Try it again using the full domain name [ServiceName].[NamespaceName].svc.cluster.local.
-Does it still not work?
+	- Try it again using the full domain name [ServiceName].[NamespaceName].svc.cluster.local. **Does it still not work?**
 5. **Contexts**.
 	- Review the configuration options using `kubectl config view`
 	- Create a new context linked to a specific namespace.
 You can do this with `kubectl config set-context ci-context --namespace ci --cluster minikube --user=minikube`
 	- Switch to the new context using (`kubectl config use-context ci-context`)
-	- Can you see the default resources?
+	- **Can you see the default resources?
 Is it necessary to select the context?
-Explain why.
+Explain why.**

+---

+### 🧩 Probes: is there anybody?

+**Steps:**

+1. **Liveness**:
+	- Apply liveness-cmd.yml.
+	- Liveness sequence:
+		- Every 5 seconds it performs a cat on the file.
+When it reaches the 35-second mark, it will fail.
+		- Kubernetes will restart the container inside the pod.
+After another 35 seconds, it will fail again.
+		- This sequence will repeat several times until it enters **CrashLoopBackOff**, which means Kubernetes tried multiple times but a bug causes the container to crash, and it will stop restarting it.
+	- **Commands sequence used:**
+		- `kubectl get pods`
+		- `kubectl get pods -w` to watch events that occur on the pods
+		- `kubectl describe pod liveness-exec` 	to analyze the full event log

+2. **Readiness**
+	- Apply liveness-tcp.yml
+	- Analyze the manifest and keep an eye to this: **Readiness** deregisters the container's ports from the service if there is an error, but it does not restart the container.